 4 Colorful Eyeshadow Looks To Update Your Smokey Eye

 Smokey eye colors don’t have to be neutrals—here at NYX Professional Makeup, we’re big fans of a bold, unexpectedly bright smokey eye.
-Here, learn how to give your smokey eye an upgrade with a colorful eyeshadow palette, like our Ultimate Color Palette in Utopia.
+Here, learn how to give your smokey eye an upgrade with a colorful eyeshadow palette.

 Jewel-Toned Smokey Eye